Nqdphan/LithiumTeamMilestone2/README.md

 - Uses React Router for navigation
 - API calls are centralized in `src/api.js`

+## Troubleshooting

+### Backend Issues

+- Make sure MySQL is running
+- Verify `.env` file exists in `backend/` directory with correct credentials
+- Ensure database `library` exists (create it manually: `CREATE DATABASE library;`)
+- Run `python init_db.py` if tables don't exist (safe to run multiple times)
+- Check that `DB_PASSWORD` is set correctly in `.env`
+- Verify MySQL user has permissions to access the database

+### Frontend Issues

+- Make sure backend is running on port 8000
+- Check browser console for CORS errors
+- Verify API calls in Network tab
+- Ensure frontend port matches what's shown in terminal (Vite defaults to 5173)

+### Database Connection Issues

+- Verify MySQL credentials in `.env` file
+- Ensure MySQL server is accessible
+- Check that database `library` exists
+- Verify MySQL user has permissions to access the database

 ## Notes

 - The database schema is defined in `backend/init_db.py`
 - CSV files are imported automatically on first run if tables are empty
+- The `init_db.py` script is idempotent - safe to run multiple times without duplicating data
 - All database operations use transactions for data integrity
 - The frontend expects the backend to be running on port 8000
+- CORS is configured to allow requests from common development ports (3000, 5173, 5174)